akshat-1012/Conway-s-Game-of-Life/README.md

 5. Any dead cell with exactly three live neighbors becomes a live cell (reproduction).

 Once you run the program, You will be prompted to enter a grid height and width.
-Alive cells will be yellow in colour.
-Dead cells will be grey in colour.
+Alive cells will be yellow in color.
+Dead cells will be grey in color.

 Controls:
 Clicking down on a dead cell will make it alive and vice-versa